Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce 9800 GTX+ should perform quite a bit faster than the GeForce GT 340 1GB overall. (explain)
+Memory BandwidthThe GeForce 9800 GTX+, in theory, should perform quite a bit faster than the GeForce GT 340 1GB overall. (explain)

-Texel RateThe GeForce 9800 GTX+ will be quite a bit (more or less 168%) faster with regards to anisotropic filtering than the GeForce GT 340 1GB. (explain)
+Texel RateThe GeForce 9800 GTX+ is a lot (more or less 168%) more effective at AF than the GeForce GT 340 1GB. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the GeForce 9800 GTX+ is the winner, by a large margin. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce 9800 GTX+ is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison